Frequently Asked Questions

 Are entrance exams or tryouts required to join an enriched academic or athletic program?

 No, entrance exams or tryouts are not required.
 All learners are welcome to register for the program of their choice, including French Immersion, Vocational, International Baccalaureate (IB), Advanced Placement (AP), and other language and athletic programs.
-Families are encouraged to review and understand the program's expectations before enrolling.
+Families are encouraged to review the program's expectations before enrolling.